Main Menu » Organs & Systems » Reproductive » Male » Testis » Overview of the testis » Testis overview 1

-Testis proper
+Testis overview

 The testis is both an exocrine (producing spermatozoa) and an endocrine (producing androgens) gland.
 This immature testis, cut in cross section, provides an overview of the testis proper, its enclosing tunics, and its location in the scrotum.
 Also seen are the epididymis and the ductus deferens lying posterior to the testis.
-10x
+Immature testis 10x

 Testis proper >

 The testis proper is the blue, oval mass in the center of the image.
 The majority of this tissue is composed of the convoluted portions of the seminiferous tubules.
+At this stage, the seminiferous tubules are developing and not producing sperm.

 Tunica albuginea >

-This fetal testis is covered by a dense layer of connective tissue, the tunica albuginea (black arrows).
+The testis is covered by a dense layer of connective tissue, the tunica albuginea (black arrows).
 Additionally, this layer protrudes into the testis at its posterior border, forming the mediastinum (red arrows and red oval in the illustration).
 In the adult the mediastinum is flattened against the posterior wall of the testis, as shown in the illustration.

 Tunica vaginalis >